-- 1 Disconnect the battery cable from the system board. - 2 Remove the single (M2x6) captive screw that secures the battery to the palmrest. - 3 Lift the battery away from the computer.
+- 1 Disconnect the battery cable from the system board. - 2 Remove the single (M2x6) captive screw that secures the battery computer. - 3 Lift the battery off the computer.

 Installing the battery

 If you are replacing a component, remove the existing component before performing the installation procedure.